n7tae/mrefd/README.md

 Use your favorite editor to edit mrefd.mk and mrefd.cfg.
 These file contains comments so it should be obvious what values need changing.

-### Compling and installing your system
+### Compiling and installing your system

-After you have written your configutation files, you can build and install your system:
+After you have written your configuration files, you can build and install your system:

 ```bash
 make && sudo make install